-Email: sales@mebep.com Website: www.mebep.com Tel: +86-755-86134126 WhatsApp/Facebook/Twitter: +86-189-22896756 does not affect the actual plasmid yield.
-If you are accustomed to seeing larger precipitate clumps, you can choose to precipitate with 2 times the volume of anhydrous ethanol.
+Email: sales@mebep.com Website: www.mebep.com

+Tel: +86-755-86134126 WhatsApp/Facebook/Twitter: +86-189-22896756 with 2 times the volume of anhydrous ethanol.
-6. Centrifuge at 4°C, 12000-16000×g for 10 minutes, carefully discard the supernatant, pour it upside down on absorbent paper, gently drain the residual liquid, add 3-5 ml of 70% ethanol to rinse once, centrifuge at the highest speed for 5 minutes, discard the supernatant, and air dry the precipitate.

-If DNA precipitation is too dry, DNA will not be completely dissolved.
-However, if ethanol is not dried and evaporated completely, too much residue will also cause DNA to not be completely dissolved.

-Note: After centrifugation and precipitation with isopropanol, the purity of the plasmid is very high.
+- 6. Centrifuge at 4°C for 10 minutes at 12000~16000×g, carefully discard the supernatant, pour it upside down on absorbent paper, gently drain the residual liquid, add 3-5 ml of 70% ethanol to rinse once, centrifuge at the highest speed for 5 minutes, discard the supernatant, and air dry the precipitate. - If DNA precipitation is too dry, DNA will not be completely dissolved.
+However, if ethanol is not dried and evaporated completely, too much residue will also cause DNA to not be completely dissolved. - Note: After centrifugation and precipitation with isopropanol, the purity of the plasmid is very high.
 It may not be visible on the bottom and side walls of the tube, but it does not affect the yield.
-In the subsequent steps, carefully blow the bottom of the tube and rinse the side walls where the precipitate is located to dissolve the plasmid.

-7. Add 1.4ml Buffer P1 to completely dissolve the precipitate clump.
-Note that the plasmid precipitate attached to the bottom and side walls of the tube may not be visible.
-Also, rinse off the bottom of the tube and the side wall where the precipitate is located (large plasmids can be gently dissolved using a wide mouthed pipette).
-Then transfer the plasmid solution into two new 1.5m centrifuge tubes (700μl each).

-Optional steps (generally not required): If the strain has abundant RNA and trace RNA residues, the plasmid solution can be incubated at 60°C for 15 minutes after this step to digest the RNA.

-8. Add 55μl of Buffer IRA to each tube, invert and mix thoroughly, then add about 0.1 volume (about 80μl) of pre cooled Buffer ER with ice, invert and rotate 7-10 times (about 30 seconds), and mix thoroughly.
-Place in an ice bath or on ice for ≥ 5 minutes, occasionally invert and mix a few times in the middle.

-After adding buffer ER to the supernatant, it will become turbid, but it should return to a clear state after ice bath.
-Note: If it is not necessary to remove endotoxins for transfection, only 55ul of Buffer IRA can be added in this step.
+In the subsequent steps, carefully blow the bottom of the tube and rinse the side walls where the precipitate is located to dissolve the plasmid. - 7.
+Add 1.4ml Buffer P1 to completely dissolve the precipitate clump.
+Note that although the plasmid precipitate attached to the bottom and side walls of the tube may not be visible, it should be rinsed off by blowing the bottom of the tube and the side wall where the precipitate is located (large plasmids can be dissolved by gently blowing with a wide mouthed straw).
+Then transfer the plasmid solution into two new 1.5ml centrifuge tubes (each 700μl). - Optional steps (generally not required): If the strain has abundant RNA and trace RNA residues, the plasmid solution can be incubated at 60°C for 15 minutes after this step to digest the RNA. - 8.
+Add 55μl of Buffer IRA to each tube, invert and mix thoroughly, then add about 0.1 volume (about 80μl) of pre cooled Buffer ER with ice, invert and rotate 7-10 times (about 30 seconds), and mix thoroughly.
+Place in an ice bath or on ice for ≥ 5 minutes, occasionally invert and mix a few times in the middle. - After adding buffer ER to the supernatant, it will become turbid, but it should return to a clear state after ice bath - Note: If it is not necessary to remove endotoxins for transfection, only 55μl Buffer IRA can be added in this step.
 Mix well and leave on ice for 5 minutes.
-After centrifugation, carefully transfer the supernatant into a new tube and proceed directly to step 11.

-- 9. 42 °C water bath, the solution will become turbid again, mix upside down and incubate at 42°C for 5 minutes. - 10.
+After centrifugation, carefully transfer the supernatant into a new tube and proceed directly to step 11. - 9.
+42°C water bath, the solution will become turbid again, mix upside down and incubate at 42°C for 5 minutes. - 10.
 Centrifuge at room temperature of 14000×g for 5 minutes to separate phases (when the temperature is low, the Buffer ER cannot separate phases, so it must be centrifuged at room temperature of at least 20°C or ensure that the winter rotation temperature is above 20°C).
 The upper aqueous phase contains DNA, while the lower blue oily phase contains endotoxins and other impurities.
 Transfer the upper aqueous phase containing DNA to a new tube (be careful not to inhale the blue oily layer, which contains impurities such as endotoxins), and discard the oily layer.